rbisdorff/Digraph3/docSphinx/techDoc.rst

 Back to the :ref:`Technical-label`

-.. _votingDigraphs-label:
+.. _votingProfiles-label:

-votingDigraphs module
+votingProfiles module
 ---------------------

 A tutorial with coding examples is available here: :ref:`LinearVoting-Tutorial-label`

-.. automodule:: votingDigraphs
+.. automodule:: votingProfiles
    :member-order: alphabetical
    :no-inherited-members:
    :members: